Basis-Theory/docs/source/includes/api-reference/_tokens.md

 Delete a token by ID in the Tenant.

 <aside class="warning">
   <span>WARNING - The data associated with a deleted token will be removed forever.
-The reference will still exists for audit purposes</span>
+The reference will still exist for audit purposes</span>
 </aside>

 ### Permissions

 <p class="scopes">
-  <span class="scope">token:delete</span>
+  <span class="scope">token:&lt;classification&gt;:delete</span>
 </p>

 ### URI Parameters